wunderwuzzi23/blog/content/posts/2021/linux-procdump.md

 ![Bob uses nano](/blog/images/2021/procdump_nano.png)

 The interesting thing is that many developers and engineers do exactly as Bob did.
-They use ephemeral, non-persistent notepad files, etc. to temporarily store credentials.
+They use ephemeral, non-persistent notepad files, etc. to temporarily hold credentials.

 ## Conclusion

-The usage of `procdump` can be quite neat and userful.
-Hope this mini-introduction was helpful to learn more about `procdump` and its existance on Linux.
+`procdump` is quite neat and useful.
+Hope this mini-intro was helpful to learn more about `procdump` and its existance on Linux.

 Cheers,